DanGoer/advice-generator/README.md

 ## Features

 - Styled page with card for displaying advices, another advice can be created per click on a button
-- Responsive features for severals widths
+- Responsive features for several widths
+- Loading screen, if there is no advice yet

 ## Setup